 Credit Transfer Policy

-Most military-friendly colleges and universities accept the military experience as college credit.
+Most military-friendly colleges and universities accept military experience as college credit.
 Transfer policies vary among schools and are considered on a case-by-case basis.
 Military students should share their transcripts from their branch of service with schools they’re considering.
 To help with awarding credits for military experience, the American Council on Education offers schools recommendations regarding how many credits they should award for military jobs, Army Advanced Individual Training, and Military Occupations Specialty training.